ChainChallange/ChainChallenge/README.md

 9. All information is saved.

 10. During any step mentioned, the client can perform an inspection to verify the information already saved.

+## System Entities

+All system entities have their own characteristics, validation codes and relationships with other entities.
+Below is a brief description of the entities in our system:

+- **Creator**: Creators are the people who create the challenges.
+Its main identification is the wallet and optionally, an image link and nickname can be inserted.
+- **Applicant**: Applicants are the people who submit attempts for the challenges, receive scores and participate in the challenge's local and global rankings on the platform.
+Its main identification is the wallet and, like the creators, it can optionally have a nickname and an image link.

+It is worth mentioning that a creator can also be an applicant, but their records are saved separately.

+- **Challenge**: Challenges created by creators and are questions that can be resolved through application applications.
+Every challenge can have multiple supported languages ​​and optional submission rules.
+- **Application**: Applications are attempts to resolve a challenge and are created by an applicant.
+They are created using a language supported by the challenge, source code and executed to obtain metrics on the Cartesi Machine.
+- **Ranking**: The ranking is separate data, where the applicants with the highest accumulated scores on the platform are listed.
+In this context, each user has a position.

+## Concl